oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 To communicate with OpenSearch in the private network, it is necessary to install the OIC agent on the compute instance.

-1. Go to the OIC console that you opened just above
+1. Go to the OIC console tab that you opened just above
 2. Create the Agent Group using the following steps:
     1. On the left menu, choose *Design*
-    1. Then *Agent*
+    1. Then *Agents*
-    1. Click *Create*
+    1. Click the *Create* button
     1. Name: *OPENSEARCH\_AGENT\_GROUP*
     1. Identifier: *OPENSEARCH\_AGENT\_GROUP*
     1. Then *Create*